lwojcik/eleventy-template-bliss/README.md

-# Bliss - Blog Eleventy Theme
+# Bliss - Blog Theme For Eleventy

 **Bliss** is a single-column blog template for [Eleventy static site generator](https://11ty.dev) with strong focus on simplicity without sacrificing functionality.